UNdot33K/ScriptKiddie_AV/README.md

-The choice of the file hash utility is not critical, there are also other doing similar job or they have more features, although script editing is required to be used.
-You can also try more simple implementations such as the windows:
+The choice of the file hash utility is not critical, there are also other doing similar job or they have more features, although script editing is required.
+You can also try more simple implementations using the windows included utility:

 "certutil -hashfile <file> MD5"

 so you can do the hashes in your own way, or use the "md5deep" or any other utility.
-Consider though, if the utility you're going to use, meets your expectations, some utilities might create hashes based on the size of the file, without providing any other data to make a more reliable integrity checks, although since the MS-DOS era it is known that viruses might be able to also modify file attributes file creation timestamp, as well as the file size, so it can appear normal.
+Consider though, if the utility you're going to use, meets your expectations, some utilities might create hashes based on the size of the file, without providing any other data to make a more reliable integrity checks, although since the MS-DOS era it is known that many viruses were also able to modify file attributes file creation timestamp, as well as the file size, so it can appear normal.